shabin5785/Golang_notes/Go_3.md

 To declare a var iadic function, the typ e of the final parameter is preceded by an ellipsis, ‘‘...’’, which indic ates that the functionmay be cal le d with any number of arguments of this typ e.

+-Syntactic ally, a **defer statement** is an ordinar y function or met hod cal l prefixed by the keyword defer.
+The function and argument expressions are evaluated when the statement is exec uted, but the actual cal l is deferred until the function that contains the defer statement has finished, whether normal ly, by executing a retur n statement or fal ling off the end, or abnormal ly, by panicking.
+Any number of cal ls may be defer red; they are executed in the reverse of the order in which they were defer red.

+A defer statement is often used with paired operat ions like open and clos e, connect and disconnec t, or lock and unlock to ensure that res ources are released in all cas es, no matter how complex the control flow.
+The rig ht place for a defer statement that releases a res ource is immediately after the res ource has been successf ully acquired.